sierracs-dev/sierracs-dev/README.md

-- 👋 Hi, I’m @sierracs.dev or Sierra
+- 👋 Hi, I’m Sierra
 - 👀 I’m interested in becoming a Full Stack Developer (Freelance)
 - 🌱 I’m currently studying @ The Univeristy of Phoenix, fully online.
 - 💞️ I’m looking for mentors.